 Most lap band removal procures can be done laparoscopically.
-Generally speaking, this is a relatively easy and safe operation depending on existing complications.
+This is a relatively easy and safe operation depending on existing complications.

 The steps of a lap band removal surgery are as follows:

 - Insert laparoscopic instruments through small incisions.
-In most cases, the old incisions can be used.
+In most cases, the surgeon can use the old incision.